evansolomon/js-keystroke/README.md

 `$.keyStroke()` takes two required arguments (`requriedKeys` and `callback`) and a third optional (`options`) argument.

 **Required**
 * `requiredKeys`: Array of JavaScript keyCodes for your keystroke.
+Can be an integer (rather than an array) if you only want to use one keyCode, not including modifier keys passed in the `options` argument.
 Order is *not* important, and ordered keystrokes are not supported.
 [This](http://www.w3.org/2002/09/tests/keys.html) page is helpful for finding keyCodes.
 * `callback`: A function to call when your keystroke is executed.

 **Options**
 * `arguments`: An array of arguments to be passed to your callback when your keystroke is exectuted.
 The last `keydown`'s `event` object is always passed as the first argument to `callback`.
 * `context`: The value of `this` for your callback.
+* `preventDefault`: Whether or not to `preventDefault()` on the `keydown` event that triggers your keystroke.
+Defaults to `true`.
+* `modKeys`: Array of strings that match `keydown` event properties and can be used to include modifier keys in your keystroke.
+Examples: `altKey`, `ctrlKey`, `metaKey`, `shiftKey`

-Options should be passed via an object, e.g. `{arguments: ['foo', 'bar'], context: someValueForThis}`
+Options should be passed via an object, e.g. `{arguments: ['foo', 'bar'], context: someValueForThis, modKeys: ['altKey']}`

 ## Example